 Dax saw Worf at the door.
 After how jealous he'd been of Arandis on Risa, Dax didn't think he was going to like this.
 "Kira, don't take this the wrong way, but stop it.
 Worf is here."

-Kira giggled, watched the Klingon come in.
+Kira giggled as she watched Worf come in.
 She giggled harder as Odo trailed behind him.
 She whispered in Dax's ear, "Everything you do, you do just right."
 Her hand was on Dax's back, moving in lazy circles.
 "You're tender in love, tough in a fight."

 Odo's lips tightened.
 "You're drunk, Nerys."
 He looked over at Quark.
 "What were you serving her?"